-2. Setback for parking in pedestrian node.
-In any pedestrian node, the Commission may allow, or may require, that any non-residential use, building or structure be set back:
+2. Setback for building, structure and parking in pedestrian node.
+In any pedestrian node, the Commission may allow, or may require, that any non-residential use or mixed-use building or structure be set back:

 From Street Line 10 feet

 From Rear Property Line 10 feet

 From Other Property Line 10 feet

 Minor Accessory Building or Structure 10 feet

 Projections into Setbacks 11/2 feet

-Any parking area will be located at

-feet (10') farther from the street line than that portion of the principal building that is closest to the street.
+Any parking area will be located at least ten feet (10') farther from the street line than that portion of the principal building that is closest to the street.